 For flat breads or pita triangles dipped in the green stuff, Champagne or Sparkling Wine work really well.
 Especially if it’s during cocktail hour, or the chips are acting as an hors d’oeuvres.
 Essentially, guacamole is a big wad of rich omega 3 fats, meaning you need something cool and crisp to cut through it and act as a palate cleanser.
 Paired with salty breads, the refreshing nature of a crisp sparkling wine comes in handy.
 You can’t forget about the lime juice added to create the guacamole, and sparkling wine complements this even further.

 Other crisp wines that work great are Riesling (select a dry and citrusy Riesling, much like the ones they are producing in Niagara, Ontario), or an herbal Sauvignon Blanc, which complements the rich, earthiness of avocado.
 For Chardonnay, we suggest unoaked or lightly oaked Chardonnay or Chablis, as too much oak will make the guacamole seem bitter.
-A high acid Pinot Grigio, or Pinot Gris or off dry Vouvray works excellent as well.
+A high acid Pinot Grigio, or Pinot Gris or off dry Vouvray works well, and if you’re in the mood for something different, try an dry Argentinian Torrontés.

 All of these pairings will work for most of the dishes you would add Guacamole to.
 Just keep in mind, you want something crisp, refreshing, and cold, and you have the perfect palate cleansing companion, that will keep you munching away all night.